jfredett/hazel/LOG.md

 [2] I don't actually know if this is a proper category, so maybe it's just a Graph with some extra steps, but I like to think of it this way.

+# 10-NOV-2024

+## 1219 - gamerep

+I've got `Variation` (formerly  Game, Line, HalfPly and Ply... it's been through a few iterations) basically working.
+It can at least represent a simple variation, and while the API is going to need some finishwork, I think the design works and I should be able to flatten a PGN into it.

+I'm debating now between merging and tackling that in a separate PR, or just pushing through and getting it done.
+I think I might try to push through and see how painful it is.
+If it comes together quickly then I'll go for it, but otherwise I'll plan to merge and then tackle it in a separate PR.

+I have an existing 'no-variations' PGN example I can use, and I think I should probably have the test exist in the `tests/` subdir as it's more of an integration test than a unit test.
+I plan to use the `Shakmaty` PGN parser for now, but would like to build my own eventually.